Minimizing the time to a decision: Existence and almost sure uniqueness of

 Define

 to be the lowest value attained by $X_i$ before it exits $(a - \epsilon, a + \epsilon)$.
-By Proposition 5 of \cite{mandelbaum1987cma}, it is almost sure that the $l_i$ are not equal and so, we may assume that $l_3 < l_2 < l_1$ (by relabelling if necessary).
+It follows from Proposition~5 of \cite{mandelbaum1987cma} that it is almost sure that the $l_i$ are not equal and so, we may assume that $l_3 < l_2 < l_1$ (by relabeling if necessary).

 Intuitively, (RTM) means that $X^\straT_1$ and $X^\straT_2$ should hit $a+\epsilon$ together while $X^\straT_3$ gets left down at $l_2$.
-We already know it takes time $\alpha_i$ for $X_i$ to hit $a+\epsilon$ ($i = 1,2$) and $X_3$ takes time
+We already know it takes time $\alpha_i$ for $X_i$ to hit $a+\epsilon $ ($i = 1,2$) and $X_3$ takes time

 to reach $l_2$.
-So, we set $\nu_\epsilon = \alpha_1 + \alpha_2 + \beta_3$, and claim that
+So, we set $\nu_\epsilon= \alpha_1 + \alpha_2 + \beta_3$, and claim that

 The proof proceeds by examining the various cases.
-Firstly, if $\straT_1(\nu_\epsilon) > \alpha_1$ and $\straT_1(\nu_\epsilon) \geq \alpha_1$, then necessarily $\straT_3(\nu_\epsilon) < \beta_3$ and $X_3(z_3) > l_2$ for any $z_3 \leq \straT_3(\nu_\epsilon)$.
+Firstly, if $\straT_1(\nu_\epsilon) > \alpha_1$ and $\straT_2(\nu_\epsilon) \geq\alpha_2$, then necessarily $\straT_3(\nu_\epsilon) < \beta_3$ and $X_3(z_3) > l_2$ for any $z_3 \leq\straT_3(\nu_\epsilon)$.
 But, then there exist times $\alpha^\prime_i < \straT_i(\nu_\epsilon)$ ($i=1,2$) with

-for any $z_3 \leq \straT_3(\nu_\epsilon)$, contradicting (RTM).
+for any $z_3 \leq\straT_3(\nu_\epsilon)$, contradicting (RTM).

-The second case is that $\straT_1(\nu_\epsilon) < \alpha_1$ and $\straT_2(\nu_\epsilon) \leq \alpha_2$.
-Necessarily we then have $\straT_3(\nu_\epsilon) > \beta_3$.
-Now, $X_i(z_i) \geq l_2$ for $z_i \leq \alpha_i$, $i=1,2$ and so (RTM) implies that $X_3(z_3) \geq l_2$ as well for $z_3 \leq \straT_3(\nu_\epsilon)$.
+The second case is that $\straT_1(\nu_\epsilon) < \alpha_1$ and $\straT_2(\nu_\epsilon) \leq\alpha_2$.
+Necessarily, we then have $\straT_3(\nu_\epsilon) > \beta_3$.
+Now, $X_i(z_i) \geq l_2$ for $z_i \leq\alpha_i$, $i=1,2,$ and so (RTM) implies that $X_3(z_3) \geq l_2$ as well for $z_3 \leq\straT _3(\nu_\epsilon)$.
 In addition, (RTM) and $\straT_3(\nu_\epsilon) > \beta_3$ imply that

-(otherwise $X_3(\beta_3) < X_i(z_i)$ for $z_i \leq \straT_i(\nu_\epsilon)$, $i=1,2$).
-So, both $X_2$ and $X_3$ have attained $l_2$ and then stayed above it for a positive amount of time But, by Proposition 5 in \cite{mandelbaum1987cma}, this event that ``the lower envelopes of $X_2$ and $X_3$ are simultaneously flat'' has probability zero.
+[otherwise $X_3(\beta_3) < X_i(z_i)$ for $z_i \leq\straT_i(\nu _\epsilon)$, $i=1,2$].
+So, both $X_2$ and $X_3$ have attained $l_2$ and then stayed above it for a positive amount of time.
+But, by Proposition~5 in \cite{mandelbaum1987cma}, this event (that ``the lower envelopes of $X_2$ and $X_3$ are simultaneously flat'') has probability zero.

-The final case $\straT_1(\nu_\epsilon) > \alpha_1$ and $\straT_2(\nu_\epsilon) \geq \alpha_2$ has two subcases, $\straT_3(\nu_\epsilon) \leq \beta_3$ and $\straT_3(\nu_\epsilon) > \beta_3$ -- both can be eliminated by the methods above.
+The final case $\straT_1(\nu_\epsilon) > \alpha_1$ and $\straT _2(\nu_\epsilon) \leq\alpha_2$ has two subcases, $\straT_3(\nu_\epsilon) \leq\beta_3$ and $\straT _3(\nu_\epsilon) > \beta_3$---both can be eliminated by the methods above.
 The only remaining possibility is that $\straT_i(\nu_\epsilon) = \alpha_i$ for $i = 1,2$ and $\straT_3(\nu_\epsilon) = \beta_3$.